Disease Guide ·Pyometra ·2026

 Pyometra Coverage Basics

-Most comprehensive pet insurance policies cover pyometra diagnosis and emergency surgery.
-Standard 14-day illness waiting period applies.
-The emergency spay, hospitalization, medications, and follow-up care are typically covered as an illness claim.
+Most comprehensive policies cover pyometra surgery and hospitalization.
+14-day illness waiting period applies.
+Emergency spay, medications, and follow-up are typically covered as an illness claim.

 Red flag · Coverage